CB-LOR/stocking-order-report/README.md

-# LOR Stocking Order Form
+# LOR Stocking Order Report

 This project contains source code and supporting files for a serverless micro-service application that can be deployed with the SAM CLI.
 It includes the following files and folders.